EWandiema/Obesity-prevalence/README.md

 ## Usage instructions
 1. Upload the dataset to Google BigQuery.
-2. Open the file `queries-obesity_prevalence.sql`.
+2. Open the file 'queries-obesity-prevalence.sql'.
 3. Run the queries in BigQuery SQL editor.
 4. Use the Tableau Public link to view the dashboard.
 5. Run the queries in BigQuery SQL editor to reproduce the analysis.